-18 Cogeco and Bell's success despite the 42-year old FVM policy suggests that the CRTC should require very compelling evidence before granting these broadcasters even more regulatory relief than they have been given in the past several decades.

-- The CRTC has also not explained why broadcasters should be granted yet more 19 regulatory flexibility when they have either only paid lip service to the FVM policy, or have not met its requirements: more than half (58) of Canada's 96 private French-language radio stations have breached the CRTC's FVM requirements at least once, and 16 (17%) have breached these requirements more than once (see Appendix 2).
-If the CRTC is changing its FVM policy in the interests of 'equity' (the CRTC refers to an "equitable regulatory framework"), we remind the Commission of the old legal maxim that 'equity loves clean hands'. - Next, we note that French-language radio's financial performance is not 20 manifesting a significant crisis that requires changes to a successful policy: to the contrary, French-language radio stations have been enjoying double-digit profit margins across the board.
-The only group of broadcasters that are clearly experiencing financial problems are the four English-language AM broadcasters in Montreal.
+- 4819 Cogeco and Bell's success despite the 4243-year old FVM policy suggests that the CRTC should require very compelling evidence before granting these broadcasters even more regulatory relief than they have been given in the past several decades. - The CRTC has also not explained why broadcasters should be granted yet more regulatory flexibility when they have either only paid lip service to the FVM policy, or have not met its requirements: more than half (58 59) of Canada's 96 99 private French-language radio stations have breached the CRTC's FVM requirements at least once, and 16 (17%) have breached these requirements more than once (see Appendix 2).
+If the CRTC is changing its FVM policy in the interests of 'equity' (the CRTC refers to an "equitable regulatory framework"), we remind the Commission of the old legal maxim that 'equity loves clean hands'.